Charles Strong: Australia

+Australian Church

 Strong returned to Melbourne in October 1884; in November 1885 the Australian Church was founded and he was invited become its first minister.
 A large church was built in Flinders Street, Melbourne, and for several years Strong had a congregation of about 1,000, but was in trouble in the 1890s.
 Strong accepted William Edward Addis, a former Glasgow classmate, as assistant minister in 1888.
 However, Strong and Addis had different views on theology, politics, economics and society; Addis did not seek reappointment and left Australia early in 1893.

 For various reasons, including difficulties with his assistants, the economic situation and Strong's sympathy for the manual workers, the richer members of his congregation dropped away and in 1922 a smaller church was built in Russell Street.
 Strong ministered there to the end of his life, in his last years accepting no salary.

-Strong founded the first crèche in Australia at Collingwood, one of the poorer suburbs of Melbourne, was an earnest supporter of the Anti-Sweating League, the Criminology Society, the Peace Society, and other organisations for social reform.
+Strong founded the first crèche in Australia at Collingwood, one of the poorer suburbs of Melbourne, was an earnest supporter of the National Anti-Sweating League, the Criminology Society, the Peace Society, and other organisations for social reform.
 Strong was unselfish; when an admirer left him £250 he immediately sent it to Dr Maloney for his milk for children fund.